tonybentley/enc-charts-mcp/README.md

 The server integrates with NOAA's Electronic Navigational Chart services:

-- **REST API**: Maritime Chart Service for programmatic access
+- **XML Product Catalog**: Charts metadata from `https://www.charts.noaa.gov/ENCs/ENCProdCat.xml`
-- **Chart Downloads**: Individual S-57 format files from NOAA
+- **Chart Downloads**: Individual S-57 format ZIP files from `https://www.charts.noaa.gov/ENCs/`
 - **Update Frequency**: Weekly for most charts
 - **Coverage**: US waters and territories
+- **No Authentication Required**: All NOAA resources are publicly accessible

 Charts are automatically downloaded on-demand when queried by coordinates and cached locally for performance.
+The XML catalog is cached for 24 hours to reduce API calls.

 ## How It Works

-1. **Chart Discovery**: The server queries NOAA's REST APIs to find charts based on coordinates or search criteria
+1. **Chart Discovery**: The server queries NOAA's XML product catalog to find charts based on coordinates or search criteria
 2. **Automatic Download**: Charts are downloaded on-demand from NOAA when requested
 3. **Local Caching**: Downloaded charts are cached locally to improve performance
 4. **S-57 Parsing**: Chart data is parsed from S-57 format using GDAL Python bindings